Mile Budak: Legacy

 After the war, his books were banned by Yugoslav Communist authorities.
 Thus, many Croatian nationalists viewed Budak as a great figure of Croatian literature, equal, if not superior to the leftist Miroslav Krleža.
 Following Croatian independence in the early 1990s, the Croatian Democratic Union aimed to reinterpret the Ustasha as a Croatian patriotic force.

 In early 1993, the collected works of Mile Budak were republished, and Croatian writer Giancarlo Kravar at the time wrote: "...
 Ustashism, in its history, was undoubtly also a positive political movement for the state-building affirmation of Croatianism, the expression of the centuries-long aspiration of the Croatian people".

 Elsewhere and more recently, Budak was described as "a mediocre Croatian author", "a mediocre writer at best", "a writer of middling originality and imagination" or a writer which literary work is "average and without lasting value".

-Following Croatian independence the Franjo Tudjman government renamed streets after Budak.
+Following Croatian independence, the Franjo Tuđman government renamed streets after Budak.
 As of August 2004, there were seventeen cities in Croatia which had streets named after Budak.
-Alekse Šantića street in Mostar, Bosnia and Herzegovina was named after Budak between 1995 and 2022.
+In 2013, the Ministry of Public Administration announced plans to rename all those streets as they were unconstitutional.
+The Aleksa Šantić Street in Mostar, Bosnia and Herzegovina was named after Budak between 1995 and 2022.
 The Archdiocese of Zagreb declared at one point that it had no objection to the erection of a monument dedicated to the dead Ustaša leader.
-In 2013, the Ministry of public administration announced plans to rename all those streets as they were unconstitutional.